-Whilst we did not take controls reliance, we also assessed the controls relating the valuation of investment and development property given the significance to the Group.
+We also tested relevant controls relating to the valuation of investment and development property, given the significance of this balance to the Group.

-In addition, we have obtained an understanding of the relevant controls such as those relating to the financial reporting cycle, and those in relation to our key audit matters.
+In addition, we have obtained an understanding of the relevant controls such as those relating to the financial reporting cycle, and those in relation to our other key audit matters.